 The review of previous research indicates that numerical simulation is an acceptable method for analyzing the influence of structural parameters on system performance and controlling ground surface settlement.
 With the advancements in numerical simulation software, more suitable and improved results can be obtained compared to the past.
 In short, among the previous modeling results, the following can be mentioned.
-Increasing the penetration rate of the tunnel boring machine (TBM) cutter-head into the ground, while keeping the rate of extraction of the compressed materials from the excavation chamber (via the screw conveyor) constant, or decreasing the cutter-head penetration rate constant, will result in an increase in the pressure exerted on the excavation face and vice versa [19].
+Increasing the penetration rate of the tunnel boring machine (TBM) cutter-head into the ground, while keeping the rate of extraction of the compressed materials from the excavation chamber (via the screw conveyor) constant, or decreasing the rate of extraction of compressed materials while keeping the cutter-head penetration rate constant, will result in an increase in the pressure exerted on the excavation face and vice versa [19].